muratk3n/thirdwave/en/tweets/2019/week43.md

 ---

 Ex-Prez endorsements are tricky.
 What if he endorses someone and that person loses?
-Than the Prez image takes a hit.
+Then the Prez image takes a hit.
 Usually not done..
 Reagan, and after his death Nancy Reagan would just endorse whoever won the nom.
 Same with others AFAIK.